grove-mountain/docker-ldap-server/readme.md

 For the most part, you really don't have to do anything.

+BE CAREFUL OPENING THIS TO THE WORLD!
+It's designed for local development and shouldn't be a vector for attack, but be careful as the passwords are published on the internet.

 ## Run it
 To run the tool using Docker directly, use launch_ldap.sh
 ```